pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 7. click "OK" when the process is complete
 8. in "page2.ai" verify that the layer was copied correctly

-Known bug: the confirmation dialog specifies that it is possible to add any object called "bottom-align" to a layer to cause the contents to be aligned relative to the bottom edge of the artboard.
-This function is currently broken but will be fixed soon.

 ------------------------------

 Conclusion